nicholasjackson/demo-vault/transform/blueprint/docs/index.md

 </Tabs>

-Then you can construct the request, ensuring the payload is written as part of the request body.
+You can then construct the request, setting this payload as part of the request body.

 <Tabs
   defaultValue="go"